jcortenbach/openspoolman/README.md

 Run in kubernetes using helm chart, where you can configure the ingress with SSL. https://github.com/truecharts/public/blob/master/charts/library/common/values.yaml

+### AUTO SPEND
+You can turn this feature on to automatically update the spool usage in SpoolMan.
+This feature is using slicer information about predicted filament weight usage (and in future correlating it with the progress of the printer to compute the estimate of filament used).

+This feature has currently following issues/drawbacks:
+ - Spending on the start of the print
+ - Not spending according to print process and spending full filament weight even if print fails
+ - Don't know if it works with LAN mode, since it downloads the 3MF file from cloud
+ - Doesn't work if you print from SD card
+ - Not tested with multiple AMS systems
+ - External spool spending not yet implemented
+ - Not handling the mismatch between the SpoolMan and AMS (if you don't have the Active Tray information correct in spoolman it won't work properly)

 ### Notes:
  - If you change the BASE_URL of this app, you will need to reconfigure all NFC TAGS

 ### TBD:
  - Filament remaining in AMS (I have only AMS lite, if you have AMS we can test together)
  - Filament spending based on printing
+   - TODO: handle situation when the print doesn't finish
+   - TODO: what about locally run file?
+   - TODO: test with multiple AMS
+   - TODO: filament usage in external spool
  - Evidently needed GUI improvements
  - Code cleanup
  - Video showcase
  - Docker compose SSL
+ - Logs
  - TODOs
+ - Bambu Spools have apparently two RFID chips with two distinct UIDs so if you swap the filament to different tray it may fail, needs rework/testing